 Limited Support Coordination: Limited support coordination services are intended to be less intense than full support coordination.
 Limited support coordination services are billed at a reduced rate and have reduced contact requirements.
 Limited support coordinators are not on-call 24 hours per day, 7 days per week.
 Limited support coordination occurs during times and dates prearranged by the recipient and the WSC.
 In the event that the recipient experiences emergencies that require a more intensive level of support coordination, a change to full support coordination is initiated.
 Limited Support Coordination includes providing basic information about the iBudget Waiver system; completing the annual support and cost plan and updates; providing information and referrals on locating, selecting, and coordinating providers; and providing guidance in evaluating the quality of services.
-Limited Support Coordination requires at least one contact monthly with the recipient or on the behalf of the recipient.
-For individuals in the family home, the WSC must conduct two face-to-face visits annually.
+Limited Support Coordination requires at least one contact two face-to-face visits annually.
 For individuals in independent living, the face-to-face visit must be every three months.
 Limited Support Coordination is only available to individuals in the family home or independent living situations.

 Limited Support Coordination is an optional type of Support Coordination for individuals or legal guardians who are able to coordinate a greater portion of their services independently.
 Limited Support Coordination is not intended for individuals who require an intense level of Support Coordination, such as those transitioning from institutional settings to the waiver or individuals newly enrolled on the waiver who are initially learning about waiver service options.
-Limited Support Coordination occurs during times and dates prearranged by the participant and support coordinator and assists participants with person-centered planning activities, which include identifying, developing, coordinating, and assisting the participant in accessing services.
+Limited Support Coordination occurs during times and dates prearranged by the participant and support coordination, and assists participants with person-centered planning activities, which include identifying, developing, coordinating, and assisting the participant in accessing services.
 If a participant experiences a situation that requires more Support Coordination or wishes to increase their level of Support Coordination services, they may change to Full Support Coordination.
 Limited Support Coordination services are billed at a reduced rate and have reduced contact requirements.